alza-bitz/ansible-virt-host/README.md

 A role for configuring a Linux system to host Libvirt guests, with OVMF UEFI firmware.

-Initially focused on supporting Windows guests, with PCI passthrough possible for any non-boot VGA devices).
+Initially focused on supporting Windows guests, with PCI passthrough possible for any non-boot VGA devices.

 **No more rebooting into Windows in order to play Windows-only AAA games!**